 Heron Crest founders, Claire Brill and Heidi Hammel, started looking for studio space in 2006 when both realized that they no longer fit in their small at-home studios.
 Intrigued by the

-Heron Crest Studios will host an Open Studio Weekend Nov.
-11, 12, 13th and 19th, 20th.
+Heron Crest Studios hosts Art Along the Creek, in Open Studio Weekend, during the middle two weekends of November each year.
 The community is welcome.
 The rest of the year they are open by appointment only.

 Heron Crest Studios is a thriving community of professional and serious part-time artists located in Aston, Pennsylvania.

 Heidi Hammel continues to operate Heron Crest Studios and has strong ties to the Media area.
 Heidi spent her childhood in Media and returned permanently in 1990.
-Heidi taught at The School in Rose Valley and participates in The Hometown Collective.
-Hammel is a registered artist with the Media Arts Council.
+Hammel is a member of the Pennsylvania Guild of Craftsmen and has earned their 'Green Guild' status.
+She is also a registered artist of the Media Arts Council.